BjoernTroldahl/Perforce-Automation-Tool/README.md

 An .exe-file is also included for running the tool outside of an IDE environment.

 This project was made possible because of Viacheslav Makhynko and the knowledge-sharing from his Udemy course about Python automation in Perforce.
-I built the tool by following his course and, as of the date of writing this .README file, updated it to work with PySide6, the latest stable version of Python (3.13.1).
+I built the tool by following his course and, as of the date of writing this .README file, updated it to work with PySide6 and the latest stable version of Python (3.13.1).
-Furthermore, I've also enabled the Perforce tool to work with the latest version of Substance Painter (10.1.2), so that it can be used in tandem with the Substance Painter Custom Exporter Tool in my other repository.
+Furthermore, I've also enabled the Perforce tool to work with the latest version of Substance Painter (10.1.2), so that it can be used in tandem with the Substance Painter Custom Exporter Tool from my other repository.

 https://github.com/user-attachments/assets/3ad0f9ad-acf1-45ff-abe0-50bffc687677